-The surface characteristics affecting the measurements have a range in vegetation cover amounts from almost full vegetation cover to only 1% (Table 2).
+The surface characteristics affecting the measurements have a range from almost full vegetation cover to only 1% (Table 2).
 The surface cover data used in this study are from the literature.
 For the few sites with only the total vegetation amount reported, additional analyses were undertaken of available satellite imagery to subdivide this further.
 For most of the sites the plan area proportions of vegetation and impervious surfaces (streets and buildings) combine to account for around 95% of the total area, with the exceptions of Tucson and Ouagadougou.
-These two sites have substantial areas of bare soil or unmanaged land (17% and 30% respectively, which is modelled as bare soil).
-However, both these sites are in relatively dry climates and so bare soil evaporation is unlikely to have a substantial contribution to Q_E , and hence β .
+These two sites have substantial areas of bare soil or unmanaged land (17% and 30%, respectively, which is modeled as bare soil).
+However, both these sites are in relatively dry climates, and so bare soil evaporation is unlikely to have a substantial contribution to $Q_E$ , and hence $\beta$ .

-Forcing data for urban land surface models typically includes the downward components of both shortwave and longwave radiation, precipitation, surface pressure and near surface atmospheric wind, temperature, and humidity.
+Forcing data for urban land surface models typically includes the downward components of both shortwave and longwave radiation; precipitation; surface pressure; and near-surface atmospheric wind, temperature, and humidity.
 Details on the observation of each of these variables at each of the measurement sites can be found in the references provided in Table 1.
-For many of the earlier datasets, the radiation components were not observed at the sites, but have been taken from nearby observational stations that make routine measurements, or derived from empirical formulae.
+For many of the earlier datasets, the radiation components were not observed at the sites, but have been taken from nearby stations that make routine measurements or have been derived from empirical formulae.